scottrlarson/profession/content/updates/update-new-office-555.md

 +++
 I moved my office on 3/1/2019 to a new and improve location.
 555 5th Street Suite 230-a.
 I'm still downtown a block away from the Santa Rosa Plaza.

 This new location has a bigger space to operate.
 As of 1/1/2019 my rates have changed as well.
 Check my [rates](/#rates) page for more information.
-With this new location I offer faster and more robust service.
+With this new location I offer faster and a more robust service.

 I am one of two people that operates so close to downtown Santa Rosa.
 I am one of the most experienced in techs this field for this area.
 I am very responsive, I keep excellent records, and provide secure and safe location to drop of your device.